IBM-Bluemix/terraform/website/source/docs/providers/ibm/r/compute_bare_metal.html.markdown

     **NOTE:** If you don't know the ID(s) for your SSH keys, [you can reference your SSH keys by their labels](../d/compute_ssh_key.html).

+* `file_storage_ids` - (Optional) An array of numbers.
+File storage this computing instance should have access to.
+File storage need to be in the same data center as the bare metal.
+If you are using this to authorize access to a storage then you shouldn't use `ibm_storage_file`'s `allowed_hardware_ids` to authorize access to any other bare metal instances in case that `ibm_storage_file` represent the same storage as the one being added to the current bare metal.
+* `block_storage_ids` - (Optional) An array of numbers.
+Block storage this computing instance should have access to.
+Block storage need to be in the same data center as the bare metal.
+If you are using this to authorize access to a storage then you shouldn't use `ibm_storage_block`'s `allowed_hardware_ids` to authorize access to any other bare metal instances in case that `ibm_storage_block` represent the same storage as the one being added to the current bare metal.

 * `post_install_script_uri` - (Optional, string) As defined in the [Bluemix Infrastructure (SoftLayer) API docs](https://sldn.softlayer.com/reference/datatypes/SoftLayer_Virtual_Guest_SupplementalCreateObjectOptions).
 *   `tags` - (Optional, array of strings) Set tags on this bare metal server.
 Permitted characters include: A-Z, 0-9, whitespace, _ (underscore), - (hyphen), . (period), and : (colon).
 All other characters will be removed.